Browse by Medical Category

 A: Number one, we feel that discussion of cigarette smoking and also substance use is important.
 Given what we know about when things start, it’s not too early to start having this conversation when the child is in middle school, in the same way you talk to them about seat belts and other safety issues.
 The earliest risk is as early as fifth and sixth grade.
 Children with ADHD and delinquency, or a consistent pattern of less than desirable behavior, like bullying, stealing, shoplifting and fighting, typically start using cigarettes or marijuana around age 12, so parents really have to start monitoring these kids a year before then.

-How to Have a Conversation with Your Child
+How to Have a Successful Conversation About Drug Use with Your Child

 Watch video advice from Martha Kane, MD, clinical director of the Addiction Recovery Management Service (ARMS) at Mass General